SeanClosson/hello-world/README.md

-# Experienced IT consultant dusting off my coding skills
+## Experienced IT consultant dusting off my coding skills
+>

-> blockquote This is a simple markdown attempt
+> This is my simple markdown attempt
+>

 If I learn this, I could:
 - use it in all of my Python projects' README.md files